undead-fish/simple_rpg_dice_console/README.md

 FOR DEVS:
 - Both program.cs files are inactive, as their namespaces are commented out completely for not conflicting each other.
   Uncomment one of them to activate.
 - The dice are actually instances of a related class.
-The block of if states is incredibly big, because it handles every single dice.
+The block of if states is incredibly big, because it handles every single die.
   Therefor the limit of 10 dice per sort.
 If anyone has an Idea how it's possible to simplify this and/or let the user manage the maximum amount, feel free to contact me.
 I would be happy to learn.
 - The dice are collected in two structures.
 The first one is a HashSet<Action> for preventing duplicates going to the "cup".